Healthy Life Trainer

 Instructions

-• Once your sweet potatoes are cooked, use fork to mash them, then set them aside.
+• Once your sweet potatoes are cooked, use a potato masher or fork to mash them, then set them aside.

-• In a small mixing bowl, add butter, flour, and brown sugar.
+• Make the topping: In a small mixing bowl, add butter, flour, and brown sugar.
 Combine the mixture together until it forms crumbs.
 Stir in the chopped pecans.
 Sprinkle the mixture on top of the sweet potatoes.

 Notes